matthewdeaves/csend/README.md

 1. Transfer the compiled `build/classic_mac/csend-mac.bin` file to your Classic Mac OS environment (e.g., using a shared folder with an emulator, or transferring the `.dsk` image).
 2. On the Classic Mac, use `binUnpk` to decode the `csend-mac.bin` file.
 This will extract the actual application file (named `csend-mac`).
 3. Double-click the unpacked application file to run it.
-4.  **To send a message: NOT YET IMPLEMENTED**
+4.  **To send a message:**
     *   Type your message in the lower input field.
     *   **For a direct message to a selected peer:**
         *   Ensure the "Broadcast" checkbox is **unchecked**.
         *   Select the desired recipient from the peer list by clicking on their entry.
         *   Click the "Send" button.
 The message will be sent via TCP to the selected peer.
 Your sent message will appear in the main message area, prefixed with "You (to <username>):".
-    *   **For a "broadcast" message (simulated locally):**
+    *   **For a broadcast message:**
         *   Check the "Broadcast" checkbox.
+(This will automatically deselect any peer in the list).
-        *   Click the "Send" button. **Currently, this does not send the message over the network to all peers.** It will only display your message locally in the message area, prefixed with "You (Broadcast):".
-Full network broadcast functionality for messages is not yet implemented for this option.
+        *   Click the "Send" button.
+The message will be sent via TCP to all currently active peers.
+Your message will appear in the main message area, prefixed with "You (Broadcast):".
+5.  **To toggle debug message visibility:** Click the "Debug" checkbox.
+Debug messages will appear in the main message area.
-5.  **To quit:** Click the close box on the application window.
-It will attempt to send QUIT messages to peers.
+6.  **To quit:** Click the close box on the application window.
+It will attempt to send QUIT messages to all active peers before shutting down.